gayatrig19/the-quest-adventures-game/README.md

 ## Deployment

-- The web application is displayed and deployed using template provided by Code Institue to test the to test the code.
+- The web application is displayed and deployed using template provided by Code Institute to test the code.

 - The project is deployed on Heroku as follows:
 1. Use: pip freeze > requirements.txt to add external libraries to deployed app.